ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - Issuer key: Keying material that can be used with an issuance protocol to create a signed token.

-- Token challenge: A requirement for tokens sent from an origin to a client, using the "WWW-Authenticate" HTTP header field.
-This challenge is bound to a specific token issuer and issuance protocol, and may be additionally bound to a specific context or origin name.
+- Token challenge: A request for tokens sent from an origin to a client, using the "WWW-Authenticate" HTTP header field.
+This challenge identifies a specific token issuer and issuance protocol.
+Token challenges optionally include identifier for one or both of: a redemption context (see
+{{context-construction}}), and the origin.
+These optional identifiers are then be bound to the token that is issued.

 - Token redemption: An action by which a client presents a token to an origin in an HTTP request, using the "Authorization" HTTP header field.